-Over the past 30 years, Fred Clark has been involved with energy policy development and advocacy.
-He has worked for the benefit of electric consumers from his years of experience with municipal electric utilities and electric cooperatives in Alabama.
+Over the past 35 years, Fred Clark has been involved with energy policy development and advocacy.
+He has worked to build consensus during his years of experience with municipal electric utilities, electric cooperatives in Alabama, and Alabama Power Company.
+From defeating taxes that focused solely on municipal utilities to protecting service territories from unnecessary regulations, Clark continues to successfully move the public power message forward.

 In 2007, Mr. Clark became President and Chief Executive Officer of the Alabama Municipal Electric Authority (AMEA), which provides wholesale electric power to 11 cities in the state of Alabama.
 AMEA’s Member cities serve approximately 350,000 customers.